A Mental Health-Focused Guide to Psilocybin

 Keep in mind that BDNF is solely about the repair/rebuild side of our equation with neurogenesis.

 By the way...serotonin directly boosts BDNF activity.

-All this time, we have been calling them serotonin medications but really there were BDNF.
+All this time, we have been calling them serotonin medications but really it was about BDNF.

 Is may also be psilocybin's real lever.

 The whole class of hallucinogenics causes a massive explosion of BDNF at "tripping" doses.

 We'll look at the microdosing effects later.